 3. Have you made any New Year’s Professional Growth Resolutions?
 They might come in handy for “Celebration Day” in May.
 Share with the person next to you.
 Maybe you can become an accountability partner with someone to help each other succeed.
 Do you remember the working definitions for short- and long-term goals we shared with you back in September?

 4. In September, we shared with you ways TEC21 facilitators and teachers connect online to further build and strengthen their professional learning networks.
 With the start of the second semester, this would be a great time to reflect on the benefits you’ve been experiencing this year by being connected with this learning community and to begin to consider how you will remain connected once this series of face to face workshops comes to an end.
 We hope you have found it to be a blessing to your teaching ministry and will continue to engage with us for as long as you’re in the teaching ministry!

 Twitter: Follow the facilitators and many other educators who use this powerful communication tool to ask questions, share ideas and support and encourage one another.
 You can also follow hashtags such as #TEC21lcms & #LuthEd!

-Instagram: Follow TEC_21 so you can enjoy the fun pics taken at our workshop centers.
+Instagram: Follow TEC_21 so you can enjoy the fun pics taken at our innovation centers.

 1. Discover the value of collaboration.